codestin/codestin.github.io/_posts/2020-04-13-A-Fools-Reflection-Hearth-Mastery.md

 I then set out to divide Mastery into 5 categories:
 - Cultivation: all concerns with liberation of the mind, and on a meta-level, adherence to this system
 - Connection: friends and family
 - Constitution: physical health
-- Creativity: projects
+- Creativity: work and projects
-- Currency: career and finances
+- Currency: finances

 All to say, similar to Benjamin Franklin's system of 13 virtues.
 I reduced it to 5 items for myself because we have five fingers on each hand.
 Yup, that's the arbitrary reason.
 It also seemed to cover the revolving 5 aspects of my life I tend to think about anyway.